maxrmorrison/torchcrepe/README.md

 # Load audio
 audio, sr = torchcrepe.load.audio( ... )

-# Place the audio on the device you want CREPE to run on
-audio = audio.to( ... )

 # Here we'll use a 5 millisecond hop length
 hop_length = int(sr / 200.)